 - Negligence in monitoring and treating infants

 If you believe your child suffered a birth injury due to negligence from medical staff, call Floyd Hunter Injury Law today.
 You need to have an experienced Alabama birth injury lawyer by your side to make sure your rights are protected.

-At Floyd Hunter Injury Law, we know that each case of Cerebral Palsy is unique to the individual.
-We will work to help you get the answers you deserve for your child.
+The dedicated Cerebral Palsy lawyers at Floyd Hunter know that each case of Cerebral Palsy is unique to the individual.
+We will work to help you get the answers and justice you and your child need.

 Call Floyd Hunter Injury Law for a Free Legal Consultation at 334-452-4000, or contact us by filling out the Free Consultation Form below.